 Current policy projections

-The lower bound of our pre-COVID-19 current policy projection we use a combination of data sources (Federal Democratic Republic of Ethiopia, 2021; IEA, 2019; U.S. Environmental Protection Agency, 2019).
+We use a combination of data sources to estimate the lower bound of our current policy projection (Federal Democratic Republic of Ethiopia, 2021; IEA, 2019; U.S. Environmental Protection Agency, 2019).

-Our energy-related CO2 emissions are based on growth rates from the Stated Policies Scenario for Ethiopia in the IEA’s Africa Energy Outlook 2019.
+Our energy-related CO2 emissions are based on growth rates from the Stated Policies Scenario (STEPS) for Ethiopia in the IEA’s Africa Energy Outlook 2019 (IEA, 2019).
 In general, neither the IEA Africa Energy Outlook 2019 report nor its annexes specify which of the policies have been included in the stated policies scenario.
-We used projections from the US EPA for energy-related non-CO2.
+The IEA STEPS scenario was not updated in the IEA Africa Energy Outlook 2022 (IEA, 2022a).

-For the agriculture and waste sector, we also used the US EPA’s non-CO2 emissions projection but applied these to sector totals as the contribution from CO2 is negligible.
+For the agriculture and waste sectors, we used the US EPA’s non-CO2 emissions projection but applied these to sector totals as the contribution from CO2 in these sectors is negligible.
+For “other” emissions reported in PRIMAP (about 1% of emissions in 2019), we applied US EPA growth rates for N2O as these “other” emissions only included N2O.

-The upper-bound of our pre-COVID-19 current policy projection assumes that GHG emissions will grow according to the revised business as usual (BAU) scenario projections provided in the updated NDC(Federal Democratic Republic of Ethiopia, 2021).
+The upper-bound of our current policy projection assumes that GHG emissions will grow according to the revised business as usual (BAU) scenario projections provided in the updated NDC of 2021 (Federal Democratic Republic of Ethiopia, 2021).
 The base year for the BAU scenario is 2010.
-We have harmonised the series to the last historical year (2018).
+We have harmonised the series to the last historical year estimate (2021).
+This approach could potentially overestimate emission levels as we do not have sufficient information on the state of emissions reduction efforts or current policy implementation, both of which might downward revise the trajectory.

 Global warming potentials